Tomato Bruschetta Recipe for Canning

 Wipe the rim of the jar to make a good seal with the lid.
 Center the lid on the jar, add the band, and tighten just to a fingertip tightness.
 Don’t over-tighten.

-Put the jar back into the water bath canner using your jar lifter, and repeat this step for your remaining jars and tomatoes.
+Put the jar back into the canner using your jar lifter, and repeat this step for your remaining jars and tomatoes.

 Take care when moving your jars.
 Try not to tilt them to the side as this could affect the seal of your jars.